|Nutrition Facts (per serving)|

 You want to make sure to brew extra strong coffee because all of the milk and ice will dilute the coffee flavor.
 It's best to brew the coffee the day before and let it chill in the refrigerator.

 2/3 can sweetened condensed milk

-- 1 cup whole milk
+1 cup whole milk

 1/2 vanilla bean

-- 2 teaspoons vanilla
+2 teaspoons pure vanilla extract

 8 cups ice

 Brew the strong coffee and let it chill.
 Use a refrigerator or freezer to speed up the process, or just let it chill in the fridge overnight.

 Add the strong chilled coffee, milk, and sweetened condensed milk to a blender.

 Split the vanilla bean.
 Use half of the split bean and scrape the seeds out.
 Place the seeds in the blender.
 Add in the vanilla extract.
 Fill the blender the rest of the way with ice (leaving a little room at the top for blending)

-- Frappuccinos can also be frozen in mason jars and kept in the freezer for up to 3 months!
+Blend until smooth.
+Serve with whipped cream.
+Frappuccinos can also be frozen in mason jars and kept in the freezer for up to 3 months!